From erupting volcanoes to postcard-worthy beaches to ancient cities, this world is full of miracles of all varieties.

 There is no bad time to visit, but the scene is a bit extra special at night as the waters are illuminated in various colors and the crowds thin out.

-Dream Places to Visit in the Caribbean and Central America
+🏝 Dream Destinations in the Caribbean & Central America

-The first thing that will spring to mind for dream destinations in Central America are likely to be gorgeous beaches.
-Yes, there are no shortage of those, but you can find beaches anywhere.
+The first thing that will spring to mind for dream destinations in Central America and the Caribbean are likely to be gorgeous beaches.
+Yes, there is no shortage of those, but you can find beaches anywhere.

 In addition to the countless beach resorts, we have listed and described some of the rare and hidden gems, in addition to some better-known items for every travel bucket list.